shirap2/cpu_monitor/README.md

 # AWS CPU Monitor
-This project implements a simple AWS CPU usage monitor.
+This project implements an AWS CPU usage monitor.
 It fetches CPU usage metrics for an AWS instance and displays the usage over time in a chart.
 The input is an IP address, interval period between samples, start and end time for the monitor.